bevyengine/bevy-website/content/learn/book/ecs/_index.md

 We can use this fact to specialize behavior between entities: systems only perform work on entities with the correct combination of components.
 You don't want to apply gravity to entities without a position in your world, and you're only interested in using the UI layout algorithm to control the layout of UI entities!

-When we want to go beyond this tabular data storage, we can use **resources**: global singletons which store data in monolithic blobs.
+When we want to go beyond this tabular data storage, we can use **resources**: global singletons which store data, each in their own monolithic blob.
 You might use resources to interface with other libraries, store unique bits of state like the game's score, or store secondary data structures like indexes to augment your use of entity-component data.

 In order to manipulate and act on this data, we must use systems.